 The Student Center for Science Engagement (SCSE) mission of supporting student success in the sciences is an extension of mission of NEIU’s STEM departments.
 Its work is overseen and facilitated by the SCSE Executive Board.
 This board is made up of the director, the dean of the College of Arts and Sciences (or designee), and an elected faculty representative from the departments of Biology, Chemistry, Computer Science, Earth Science, Mathematics, and Physics, and an advisory representative from the department of Psychology.

-Membership of the current Executive Board: Dr. Kenneth Voglesonger (Director), Dr. Sudha Srinivas (Acting Associate Dean, College of Arts and Sciences), Dr. Jennifer Slate (Biology), Dr. Samantha Brown-Xu (Chemistry), Dr. Rachel Trana (Computer Science), Dr. Elisabet Head (Earth Science), Dr. Nancy Wrinkle (Mathematics), Dr. Gregory Anderson (Physics) and Dr. Ruth Church (Psychology).
+Membership of the current Executive Board: Dr. Kenneth Voglesonger (Director), Dr. Sudha Srinivas (Acting Associate Dean, College of Arts and Sciences), Dr. Jennifer Slate (Biology), Dr. Samantha Brown-Xu (Chemistry), Dr. Rachel Trana (Computer Science), Dr. Elisabet Head (Earth Science), Dr. Joseph Hibdon, Jr. (Mathematics), Dr. Gregory Anderson (Physics) and Dr. Andrew Young (Psychology).